For adults with chronic hepatitis C genotype 1 infection with stable liver problems

 Do not take INCIVEK if you are taking certain medicines as there could be serious side effects.
 If these drugs are taken together, this can cause you to have too much or not enough INCIVEK or your other medicines in your body.
 It can also cause side effects that can be serious or life-threatening.

-- Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+- Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 INCIVEK and other medicines can affect each other.
 Your healthcare provider may need to change the amount of medicines you take.

 What should I tell my healthcare provider before taking INCIVEK?Tell your healthcare provider if you: